Our Essential Services

-Once this assessment is completed and your application is approved, you are given a New Zealand driver license with a supervisor condition.
-You will only be able to drive with a supervisor in the car – this is a someone who holds a New Zealand driver’s license for at least two years.
+Once this assessment is completed and your application is approved, you are given a New Zealand driver’s license with a supervisor condition.
+You will only be able to drive with a supervisor in the car – this is someone who has held a New Zealand driver’s license for at least two years.
 Your foreign driver’s license will not be valid anymore.

-Lastly, once you receive your New Zealand photo driver license, you must return to a specialist overseas conversion site and book a practical test.
-Once you pass, you will be given a full New Zealand driver’s license without a supervisor condition.
+Once you receive your temporary driver’s license, you must return to a specialist overseas conversion site and book a practical test.
+Once you pass, you will be given a full New Zealand driver’s license without any supervisory conditions.

 Renting a Car in New Zealand

-If you wish to rent a car in New Zealand, make sure you hold an appropriate driver’s license for the type of vehicle you choose.
+If you wish to drive a rental car in New Zealand, make sure you hold an appropriate driver’s license for the type of vehicle you choose.
 You must not allow anyone else besides you to drive the vehicle unless they are listed as authorized drivers.

 You must carry the rental agreement with you and show it to the authorities when necessary.
-There are many popular car rental companies you can choose from, such as New Zealand Rent a Car, Avis, Budget, East Coast Car Rentals, Europcar, Hertz, or Thrifty
+There are many popular car rental companies you can choose from, such as:

 Make it a Stress-Free Process with Our Essential Relocation Services.Start here